What matters to you, matters to us

 If you are happy with the care and treatment we have given you, we would be delighted to hear from you.
 Our staff work very hard to give the best possible quality care to our patients and greatly value your feedback about what went well.

 If you are not happy with the care and treatment you have received it is important that you tell us.
-We can only put things right if you tell us what is wrong.
 We take all feedback seriously and will take action where appropriate.
 See our information about raising concerns and making a complaint.

 - tell the staff on the ward or in the department